wp-plugins/raw-html/readme.txt

 Lets you disable automatic formatting like smart quotes and automatic paragraphs, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.

+The free version only works with the HTML editor.
+Get the Pro Version if you want to be able to switch between HTML and the Visual editor without WordPress messing up your content.

 [Upgrade to Pro version](http://wpplugins.com/plugin/850/raw-html-pro/)

+**Features**

 With this plugin, you can wrap any part of your post in [raw]...[/raw] tags to prevent WordPress from converting newlines to HTML paragraphs, replacing apostrophes with typographic quotes and so on.
 This is very useful if you need to add a CSS block or JavaScript to your post.

 RawHTML will also add some new checkboxes to the "Edit" screen that let you disable certain WP filters on a per-post basis.
 This way you can :

-* Disable wptexturize (this filter creates smart quotes and other typographic characters).
+* Disable wptexturize (the function that creates smart quotes and other typographic characters).
 * Disable automatic paragraph creation.
 * Disable image smilies.
-* Disable convert_chars (this filter converts ampersands to HTML entities and "fixes" some Unicode characters).
+* Disable convert_chars (the function that converts ampersands to HTML entities and "fixes" some Unicode characters).

-Note: The free version only supports the HTML editor.
-Use [the premium version](http://wpplugins.com/plugin/850/raw-html-pro/) if you want to be able to switch between HTML and the Visual editor without WordPress mangling your content.

 **Usage**